tao-bai/attack-and-defense-methods/README.md

 12. `ICCV 2019` [Be Your Own Teacher: Improve the Performance of Convolutional Neural Networks via Self Distillation](./2019/Be_Your_Own_Teacher_Improve%20the_Performance_of_Convolutional_Neural_Networks_via_Self_Distillation.md)
 13. `ARXIV 2019` [Adversarially Robust Distillation](./2019/Adversarially_Robust_Distillation.md)
 14. `ARXIV 2019` [Knowledge Distillation from Internal Representations](./2019/Knowledge_Distillation_from_Internal_Representations.md)
+15. `ICLR 2020` [Contrastive Representation Distillation]
-15. `CVPR 2014` [Rich feature hierarchies for accurate object detection and semantic segmentation]
+16. `CVPR 2014` [Rich feature hierarchies for accurate object detection and semantic segmentation]
-16. `ICLR 2018` [Spectral Normalization for Generative Adversarial Networks]
+17. `ICLR 2018` [Spectral Normalization for Generative Adversarial Networks]
-17. `NIPS 2018` [MetaGAN: An Adversarial Approach to Few-Shot Learning]
+18. `NIPS 2018` [MetaGAN: An Adversarial Approach to Few-Shot Learning]
-18. `ARXIV 2019` [Breaking the cycle -- Colleagues are all you need]
+19. `ARXIV 2019` [Breaking the cycle -- Colleagues are all you need]
-19. `ARXIV 2019` [LOGAN: Latent Optimisation for Generative Adversarial Networks]
+20. `ARXIV 2019` [LOGAN: Latent Optimisation for Generative Adversarial Networks]

 ## Links